For a printable version view the Financial Aid Academic Requirements (PDF).

 All registered students must make payment or arrangements to pay or have their Financial Aid Application submitted to the Office of Financial Aid by the deadline date listed on the Academic Calendar.
-Arrangements to pay include financial aid, an approved third party agreement, or a completed deferred payment plan ($150.00 deposit required).
+Arrangements to pay include financial aid, an approved third party agreement, or a completed deferred payment plan.

-Students whose financial aid application is not dated by the posted deadline can not charge their tuition without setting up the Deferred Payment Plan with a $150 deposit.
+Students whose financial aid application is not dated by the posted deadline can not charge their tuition without setting up the Deferred Payment Plan.
 Late FAFSAs will not be processed in time for the normal financial aid disbursement to student accounts during the fifth week.
 FAFSAs received by the deadline will be given priority for payment.

 Students that do not pay, or make arrangements to pay, by the posted deadline will be dropped from classes.
 Once a student is dropped from a class, any waitlisted student for that class will automatically take the place.
 If a student chooses to re-register, they must make payment at that time for any course that is still available.